It’s the sixth post in my series on clarinet techniques, and today’s is on double trills.

 The first type is a little easier to explain quickly, and the possibilities for using it (especially on the Bb clarinet – on the bass since the holes are more or less covered this technique could be used much more widely) are somewhat limited.
-Here’s a diagram of the most convenient pitch possibilities (in Bb!): And here is what they sound like, in the above order:
+Here’s a diagram of the most convenient pitch possibilities (in Bb!).
+Of course the notation here looks like normal trill notation – so just be sure to write ‘double trill’ above the measure, or to come up with some other way to make it clear that this should be a rapid double trill!
+And here is what they sound like, in the above order:

 The second type I mentioned above is best served by loads of good examples, notated for your convenience.
 This list is by no means complete.
 It was quite a bit of work compiling what I did do, and unfortunately I don’t have a snazzy research fellowship to work on things like this (hint hint? please?), so what you get is what’s hopefully a fairly useful list of possibilities, which any clarinetist will be able to perform.
 I’ve printed the notation and recorded each run, and you can download the entire chart as a .pdf here.

 That’s the good news.
 The bad news is that my shorthand for the fingerings used is a little weird.
 You, as a clever composer, could probably find a better way to do this, but if you don’t, you’ll need to include this fingering chart in order that the clarinetist understand what my shorthand means: